opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 If you encounter the error `FATAL  Error: Request Timeout after 30000ms` during startup, try running Kibana on a more powerful machine.
 We recommend four CPU cores and 8 GB of RAM.

+## Can't open Kibana on Windows

+Kibana doesn't support Microsoft Edge and many versions of Internet Explorer.
+We recommend using Firefox and Chrome.

 ## Illegal reflective access operation in logs

 This is a [known issue](https://github.com/opendistro-for-elasticsearch/performance-analyzer/issues/21) with Performance Analyzer that shouldn't affect functionality.